Coagent Networks Revisited: Examples and Applications

-We refer to \cite[and references therein]{riemer2019learning} for a survey of HOC.
-Here, we need to use new notations that we believe are more helpful to see HOC as a CN.
+\textbf{1) Hierarchical Option Critic (HOC):} For illustrating the expressivity of our definition, let us model an HOC \cite{riemer2020role} as a CN.
 An HOC has $N$ levels of hierarchy with $\pi^1$, sitting at the first level of hierarchy, as the most abstract option and selecting the first option $o^1$ with probability $\pi^1(o^1|s)$ given a state $s$.